Love is in the air!

 It is about setting boundaries which states the kind of behaviour you find acceptable and that which you do not, both from yourself and from other people.

 People respect boundaries as it keeps everyone safe.
 Having no rules and no codes of conduct creates chaos.

 Taking care of your body

-Get plenty of fresh air, even if it is just a gentle stroll round the block, walking to the shop to get a newspaper or having a potter round your garden in the sunshine.
+Get plenty of fresh air, even if it is just a gentle stroll around the block, walking to the shop to get a newspaper or having a potter around your garden in the sunshine.
 This can help lift low mood and get the blood pumping.

 Be gentle on yourself